Making the most of your redundancy pay

 Keep up payments on essential extras

-If your employment package included extras, such as private health insurance or a car allowance, you may want to budget for them, or consider doing without.
+If your employment package included extras, such as private health insurance or a car allowance, you might want to budget for them, or consider doing without.

 Interest charged on debts is nearly always higher than the interest paid on savings, so it almost always makes sense to pay them off – especially expensive store cards.
 There are exceptions: if you have interest-free (or very cheap) debt or if there are penalties for early repayment.